sweeden-ttu/legal-luminary/_pages/frontpage.md

 </ul>

 <div class="legal-notice">
 <strong>Important Notice:</strong> The information provided on this website is for general educational purposes only and does not constitute legal advice.
+No attorney-client relationship is formed by use of this site.
 Every legal situation is unique.
 For advice specific to your circumstances, please consult with a licensed Texas attorney.
-The attorneys advertised on this site are independent practitioners and are responsible for their own services.
+The attorneys advertised on this site are independent practitioners licensed in Texas and are solely responsible for their own services.
+Prior results do not guarantee a similar outcome.
 </div>

 ## Areas We Cover